zilexa/Homeserver/filesystem/FILESYSTEM-EXPLAINED.md

   - Cons
     - When 1 disk fails, data from that disk is not recoverable.
     - When 1 disk fails, files larger than 1GB might have been partially stored on that disk.
-    - What files are stored on which disks is not obvious: especially blocks of a single file (>1GB) can be spread across disks.
+    - What files are stored on which disks is _not obvious_: especially blocks of a single file (>1GB) can be spread across disks.
 - **BtrFS Raid1**: data is striped and duplicated, metadata is duplicated (`mkfs.btrfs -d dup /dev/sda /dev/sdb /dev/sdc /dev/sdd`)
   - Pros
     - Data is mirrored on other disks in realtime, when a disk fails, the data is easily recoverable.